 - A “car-led recovery” from Covid is well-established.
 This underlines the need for bold changes.
 Policies for reducing the use of private motor vehicles on London’s roads make economic, environmental and public health sense.
 They can take several forms, including more car clubs, carefully calibrated filtering systems, more stringent parking restrictions and, potentially most transformative of all, a new, London-wide road-user charging system that deploys modern technology to discriminate between different kinds of vehicle.
 Introducing such a scheme would be difficult politically and the Mayor has a point when he says there is no such system in operation anywhere in the world.
 But London should lead the way on this.
 Support for the approach is broad, encompassing the Green Party, business group London First and think tank Centre for London.
 In 2022 the case for “smart” road-pricing should be broadened, strengthened and focused.
 At the same time attractive, low-cost public transport alternatives to driving must, must, must be retained.

 - London’s Conservatives need to get their act together.
 You don’t have to be a Tory supporter to recognise that Labour needs better quality opposition in the capital.
-The Conservatives fought a disreputable and well-beaten mayoral campaign this year – not their first – and with Labour pulling ahead in national opinion polls, Conservative hopes of strengthening their position at May’s borough elections might now be fading.
+The Conservatives fought a disreputable and well-beaten mayoral campaign last year – not their first – and with Labour pulling ahead in national opinion polls, Conservative hopes of strengthening their position at May’s borough elections might now be fading.
 That ought to, at long last, concentrate Tory minds on the need to develop a distinctive and constructive Tory approach to the capital.
-Senior London Assembly Member Andrew Boff revealed not long ago that he didn’t even know who was in charge of Tory organisation in the city.
+They are all over the place at present.
+Senior London Assembly Member Andrew Boff revealed not long ago that even he didn’t even know who was in charge of Tory organisation in the city.
 London Conservatives need to re-think their attitude to national government, especially at City Hall level.
 It is, of course, the job of Tory AMs to oppose the Labour Mayor, but surely they could follow the example of the leaders of Westminster and Kensington & Chelsea councils and muster a bit of disquiet about a Johnson administration that is treating London so shoddily and foolishly.
 They might even get a few more votes.

 - London Councils chair Georgia Gould and fellow senior borough figures (including Hackney Mayor Philip Glanville) returned from COP26 enthused by the potential for working more closely with the 11-strong Core Cities group and others to develop clusters of green urban investment opportunity as part of the effort to achieve net zero carbon as soon as possible.
 The initiative also needs to succeed as an example of co-operation between the capital and the rest of the country.